-There are several things you can do to optimize your wireless home network, which we will cover below.
-However, if you’re looking for the fastest, most reliable way to access the Internet, you should consider using a wired connection whenever possible.
+There are several things you can do to optimize and strengthen your wireless home network for the fastest speeds and most reliable signal:

 Using a wired connection is especially beneficial with devices that use a lot of bandwidth, such as Smart TVs and gaming consoles.
-Not only will you get the fastest, most reliable speeds on the previously mentioned devices, but the benefit is twofold, because it will improve your Wi-Fi connections on other devices.
+Not only will you get the fastest, most reliable speeds on these devices, but it will also improve your Wi-Fi connections on other devices.

 Watch this video to learn more about wired vs. wireless connections.

-The location of your router affects your signal and speeds throughout your home.
-Here are some other things to consider when setting up your router:
+The location of your modem, extenders, or Wi-Fi Pods affects your signal and speeds throughout your home.
+Here are some other things to consider when selecting a location:

 - Select a central location or one where you use your Wi-Fi-enabled devices most often.
 This is because the distance from Wi-Fi equipment affects Wi-Fi performance and signal strength.
 Note that the size and layout of your home may also impact performance.
 This means wireless coverage may be limited in some areas in large or multiple-level homes.

-- Elevate the router on a table or stand.
+- Elevate the modem on a table or stand.
 This maximizes its ability to broadcast a solid, dependable wireless signal.

-- Place your router out in the open.
+- Place your modem out in the open.
 Avoiding closets, cabinets, house structures (such as concrete) and steering clear of other electronics can help avoid interference and signal obstruction.

 - Wi-Fi-enabled devices that are turned on but not connected to your network